 This research guide contains resources that are especially helpful for researchers seeking an overview of poverty law.
 They include materials that deal with many or several of the main aspects of poverty law or discuss the broader topic of poverty as it relates to legal, political, and societal institutions in the United States.

-Given the interdisciplinary nature of research in the subject, poverty law researchers may also find the Law Library's Social Sciences Interdisciplinary Research Guide, Consumer Law and Policy Research Guide to be helpful.
+Given the interdisciplinary nature of research in the subject, poverty law researchers may also find the Law Library's Articles for Legal and Non-Legal Research Guide, Consumer Law Research Guide, and Policy Research Guide to be helpful.

 References: Lillian Salinger, Poverty Law: What Is It?, 12 Legal Ref.
 Serv.
 Q. 5 (1992).